 Microbiology and Infection Biology

-Bacteria and archaea play an important role in al global nutrient cycles.
-Currently we are mainly interested in C- and N-cycling.
-Thereby, we identify and analyze the microbial communities and main players involved in these nutrient cycles.
-We are interested in the physiology, the phylogenetic diversity and the biochemistry of these organisms and analyze their role within the global nutrient cycles.
+Bacteria and archaea play a significant role in all global nutrient cycles.
+Currently, we are most interested in uncovering the function of these microorganisms in nitrogen and carbon metabolism.
+To this aim, we identify and analyze the microbial community and the major players involved in these nutrient cycles.
+Our research primarily investigates the physiology, phylogenetic diversity, and biochemistry of these organisms and their role in global nutrient cycling.

-Within the infection related research, we are seeking answers to the following questions: How do microorganisms infect their hosts and what are the main mechanisms employed in host infection?
+In the field of infection research, we search for answers to the following questions: How do microorganisms infect their prey and what are the most important mechanisms involved in the process of infection?
 How does the microbiome influence the development and adaptation of higher organisms?
-How do microorganisms (pathogenic and non-pathogenic) communicate with each other and with their hosts?
+How do (pathogenic and nonpathogenic) microorganisms communicate with each other and with their prey?

-For all these research fields we use a broad spectrum of methods and technologies from molecular biology, biochemistry and structural biology.
+For all of these research topics, we employ a wide spectrum of methods and technologies from the fields of molecular biology, biochemistry, and structural biology.

-The following units contribute to the research area Microbiology and Infection Biology:
+The following working groups contribute to the research focus Microbiology and Infection Biology:

 Genome Informatics